davidahmann/relia_oss/README.md

 ## 🛡️ Solution: Shift Left

 **Relia** sits in your Pull Request.
-It parses your Terraform/Pulumi changes, estimates the monthly cost impact, and blocks the merge if you blow your budget.
+It parses your Terraform changes, estimates the monthly cost impact, and blocks the merge if you blow your budget.

 > **Tagline**: *"Stop paying the infrastructure tax.
 Start shipping."*